glori1396/Path-finding/README.md

 The main goal was to create a program that moves the rabbit through the board, a box at a time, using A\*.
 We had to design a cost function to guide the search A\* considering the accumulated cost and a heuristic to approximate the future cost.
 The accumulated cost up to a specific point in the execution of the algorithm will be simply the number of steps that the rabbit has given.

-The future cost will be describe below, the elements that we had to consider was:
+The future cost will be described below, the elements that we had to consider was:
 * The environment is not completely observable.
 * The rabbit will have a range of vision.
 If the current state has the rabbit in the box (20, 18), for example, and the rabbit has a vision of two, may take into account the content of the boxes (18, 16) to the box (22, 20).